Non-Smooth Integrability Theory: Discussion

-On the other hand, this paper removes even differentiability and assumes only local Lipschitz conditions for CoDs.
-This poses two difficulties in the proof.
+Proposition 1 in this paper fundamentally resolves this problem.
+If we construct an estimation method so that the estimated value $f_N$ is included in $\mathscr{F}_L$, then the limit $f$ is automatically a locally Lipschitz function.
+Thus, Proposition 1 can be applied, and we can define $u_{f,\bar{p}}$.
+Furthermore, we have already confirmed in Theorems 1 and 2 that the space of the demand functions we wish to use, such as $\mathscr{F}_L$ and $\mathscr{F}_{L,M}$, is closed with respect to uniform convergence,\footnote{Actually, they are not only closed, but also compact.
+See Corollary 3.} and thus, the possibility that the true value is an inconvenient function can be eliminated at the construction stage of the estimation method.
+Theorem 3 proves that the same holds for pointwise convergence.

+These arguments only make sense if Proposition 1 can be verified.
+Therefore, Proposition 1 is the crux of this study.
+However, the removal of differentiability poses two difficulties in the proof of Proposition 1.
 First, as already mentioned, the Lebesgue measure of the trajectory of $((1-t)p+t\bar{p},c(t))$ in (\ref{eq3.1}) is $0$.
 By Rademacher's theorem, any locally Lipschitz function is differentiable almost everywhere.
-However, the demand candidate $f$ may not be differentiable at any point on the above trajectory because this trajectory is a null set.
-And even if it is differentiable, the Slutsky matrix may not have good properties.
+However, $f$ may be nondifferentiable at every point on the above trajectory, because this trajectory is a null set.
+Even if it is differentiable, the Slutsky matrix may not have good properties.
 This means that most of the tools used in integrability theory up to now cannot be used as they are.
-This problem is solved for perturbing the solution to the differential equation by the income.
-See Lemma 1 in the proof.
-Another difficulty arises in Step 4 of the proof of Theorem 1.
-This Step claims that $p\cdot y>m$.
-The problem is that this inequality is strong.
-The proof using the past techniques is no longer possible, because the strong inequality is replaced by a weak inequality by the limit manipulation.
-This can be solved by rigorous evaluation fot the inequality of the perturbed trajectory, but this evaluation is not so straightforward.
-See the proof in Step 4.
+This problem is solved by perturbing the solution to the differential equation by the income (see Lemma 2 in the proof).
+Another difficulty arises in Step 4 of the proof of Proposition 1.
+This step claims that $p\cdot y>m$.
+However, this inequality is strong, and the simple perturbation technique can no longer be used in the proof, because the strong inequality is replaced by a weak inequality through limit manipulation.
+This can be solved by rigorous evaluation of the inequality of the perturbed trajectory, but this evaluation is not straightforward (see the proof of Step 4).